skip to main content

 • Not biodegradable or compostable

-Cost-wise, Pampers Sensitive is the most expensive of my favorite picks, with a unit cost of between 3.2 and 3.4 cents depending on how many wipes you buy and where you purchase them.
+Cost-wise, Pampers Sensitive is the most expensive of my favorite picks, with a unit cost of about 3.3 cents each.
 But that’s still very much in line with a lot of the high-performing, more affordable wipes on the market, so I don’t see cost as a huge negative here.
 And unfortunately also just like my other top picks, they’re not environmentally friendly.

 These wipes are textured, but if I had to find a knock against them, it’s that the texture isn’t quite as good as in Kirkland wipes, my top pick.
 It didn’t have a huge impact on how well the wipes performed on a really poopy diaper, but it did have a minor one.
 I also found that in some instances, the wipes started out pretty wet and then dried out faster than other brands.
 Again, it wasn’t all that big of a deal and Pampers Sensitive still did a great job of cleaning, but it was noticeable when I compared these wipes against others head-to-head.